 - Paper titles and abstracts due: Thursday, September 12, 2024, 11:59 pm US EDT - Full paper submissions due: Thursday, September 19, 2024, 11:59 pm US EDT - Notification to authors: Tuesday, December 10, 2024 - Final paper files due: Thursday, March 6, 2025 Overview NSDI focuses on the design principles, implementation, and practical evaluation of networked and distributed systems.
 Our goal is to bring together researchers from across the networking and systems community to foster a broad approach to addressing overlapping research challenges.
 NSDI provides a high-quality forum for presenting results and discussing ideas that further the knowledge and understanding of the networked systems community as a whole, continue a significant research dialog, or push the architectural boundaries of network services.
-Topics NSDI invites any innovative solution for a significant problem involving networked systems, including topics from within the following list: - Highly available and reliable networked systems - Security and privacy of networked systems - Distributed storage, caching, and query processing systems - Sustainable, low-energy, and low-carbon networked systems - Cloud/multi-tenant systems - Mobile and embedded/sensor applications and systems - Systems aspects of networking hardware and physical layer communication technologies - Network and workload measurement systems - Self-organizing, autonomous, and federated networked systems - Managing, debugging, and diagnosing problems in networked systems - Virtualization and resource management for networked systems - Experience with deployed networked systems - · Networked systems for big data - Testing and/or verification applied to networked systems - Networked systems for machine learning (ML) and ML for networked systems Physical and physical-sensing papers with no clear contributions to the design of systems or the networking stack will be considered out of scope.
-The following list is not exhaustive.
+Topics NSDI invites any innovative solution for a significant problem involving networked systems, including topics from within the following list: - Highly available and reliable networked systems - Security and privacy of networked systems - Distributed storage, caching, and query processing systems - Sustainable, low-energy, and low-carbon networked systems - Cloud/multi-tenant systems - Mobile and embedded/sensor applications and systems - Systems aspects of networking hardware and physical layer communication technologies\ - Network and workload measurement systems - Self-organizing, autonomous, and federated networked systems - Managing, debugging, and diagnosing problems in networked systems - Virtualization and resource management for networked systems - Experience with deployed networked systems - · Networked systems for big data - Testing and/or verification applied to networked systems - Networked systems for machine learning (ML) and ML for networked systems \Physical and physical-sensing papers with no clear contributions to the design of systems or the networking stack will be considered out of scope.
+The preceding list is not exhaustive.
 That said, the program committee can reject any papers that they consider to be not in scope and relevant to the NSDI community during the review process.
 Please contact the PC chairs if you have questions about whether your paper would be in scope.
-Update of June 17, 2024: The NSDI Steering Committee has issued a statement regarding deliberate adjustment of the scope of the symposium, which is linked from the online Call for Papers.
-Authors are encouraged to review this message and consider it carefully before submitting to the next NSDI deadline.
+Update of August 27, 2024: Scope Considerations: For the fall deadline, authors will have the opportunity to explain why their paper is in scope for NSDI by answering the following question: What important problems or challenges in networked systems does this paper solve/address?